Get Matched With Systems Analyst Programs

 This might be the most natural next step for a systems analyst.
 As a professional IT Manager, you would oversee the information systems for your company, or at least its local offices, depending on the size of the corporation.
 Your job will be to match business needs with effective and efficient hardware and software solutions.

 Computer systems analysts are seeing growth in their field.
-The Bureau of Labor Statistics shows that the occupation will grow by 9% through 2026, which is average for most careers.
-However, when you consider other similar positions you will see that there is great growth potential.
-Information security analysts, for instance are expecting 28% growth in the same time frame, and their skill sets are comparable.
+The Bureau of Labor Statistics shows that the occupation will grow by 11% from 2023 to 2033, which is far above the average for most careers.
+In many IT roles, there is great growth potential.
+Information security analysts, for instance are expecting 33% growth in the same time frame, and their skill sets are comparable.
 Furthermore, if you work as a consultant, you might find greater average pay rates and far more occupational growth.

-Currently, the median salary for a computer systems analyst is $88,300 and that is likely to increase over time.
-That figure includes neither bonus pay nor other compensation such as health benefits.
+Currently, the median salary for a computer systems analyst is $103,800 - with a growth of around $15,000 in the last 10 years.
+This figure includes neither bonus pay nor other compensation such as health benefits.
 This is an occupation that has much to offer diligent, dedicated employees.

 Advancing From Here